 So what are the options if you want to travel safely in taxis?

 For kids 9 months old+

-Urban Kanga ($259) is taking Singapore by storm.
+Urban Kanga ($289) is taking Singapore by storm.
 It’s a foldable, forward-facing car seat meeting European safety standards.
-It takes 60 seconds to install, weighs only 3kg and is suitable for children from 9 months old to 4 years old (weighing 9-18kg).
+It takes 60 seconds to install, weighs only 3kg and is suitable for children weighing 9-18kg (approximately 9 months old to 4 years old).

 For kids 1 years old+

-Cosco Scenera NEXT is one of the most most-recommended taxi-friendly car seats thanks to it being rear facing with a 5-point harness and Side Impact Protection.
-It’s a measly 3kg in weight so it’s very portable; this is the lightest seat on the market and it’s taxi-friendly as its so easy to install in any Singaporean taxi, Uber or GrabCar (with the included locking clip).
-The Scenera NEXT easily fits three across in the back seat and it also fits on most strollers or can be easily carried with a shoulder strap.
+Cosco Scenera NEXT ($239) is one of the most-recommended taxi-friendly car seats thanks to it being rear facing with a 5-point harness and Side Impact Protection.
+It’s a measly 3kg in weight so it’s very portable; this is the lightest seat on the market and it’s so easy to install in any Singaporean taxi, Uber or GrabCar (note – a seatbelt locking clip is essential in Singapore but needs to be purchased separately – Taxi Baby stock them).
+The Cosco Scenera NEXT easily fits three across in the back seat and it also fits on most strollers or can be easily carried with a shoulder strap.
 Last but never least, it is is the only car seat most children will need from birth (rear-facing 5-40 pounds/19” to 40”) until they’re ready for a booster seat at 4-7 years old (forward-facing 22-40 pounds (29” to 43”).
 Plus it is even certified for use on aircraft!